skupperproject/refdog/input/commands/overview.md

 Skupper uses the `skupper` command as its command-line interface (CLI) for creating and operating Skupper networks.

+## General behavior

 The Skupper CLI is a light layer on top of the standard Skupper resources.
 Its primary job is to create resources, submit them to the platform, and check the result.
+It additionally provides operations for Skupper infrastructure and debugging.

 #### Capabilities